Frequently Asked Questions

 Pocket cards will be mailed to the brokerage office address for Active status licensees.
 Licensees may print a copy of your license card by going to Manage My License and clicking Print My License.

-4. What does it mean to place my license on "Inactive" status?
+What does it mean to place my license on "inactive" status?

-Inactive licenses do not have to complete continuing education, but must still renew their license every other year.
-Inactive licenses cannot practice Real Estate, this includes referrals.
+Inactive licensees do not have to complete continuing education, but they must still renew their licenses by the license expiration date.
+Inactive licenses cannot practice real estate brokerage, which includes referrals.

 Per SC Code 40-57-110(D) A license that is not renewed before its expiration date lapses.
 Please note, SC Code 40-57-710(A)(12) includes referral fee as being an action requiring a license.
 Individuals holding a Lapsed, Cancelled, or inactive status do not hold an active license.

-7. What does it mean that my license has been canceled?
+What does it mean that my license has been lapsed or canceled?

-Per SC Code 40-57-110(E) A license that has lapsed and is not reinstated by the last day of the sixth month following expiration is canceled.
+Per S.C.
+Code Ann. § 40-57-110(E), a license that has lapsed and is not reinstated by the last day of the twenty-fourth month following expiration is canceled.

 SC Code 40-57-710(A)(12) includes referral fee as being an action requiring a license.
 Individuals holding a Lapsed, Cancelled, or Inactive status do not hold an active license.